-GMAT/GRE Test – which one should I take and why?
+GMAT/GRE Test – which should I sit

-Elab’s GMAT/GRE preparation programme will teach you time management, thinking skills and techniques that you need to improve your score – irrespective of which examination you plan to sit.
+Elab’s GMAT/GRE preparation programme will teach you time-management, thinking skills and techniques that you need to improve your score – irrespective of which examination you plan to sit.

 - Analytical Writing